andikisare/imgmarker/paper/paper.md

 # Acknowledgements

-Thank you Keren Sharon, Mike Gladders, Giulia Campitiello, and Will Hicks for their help and suggestions.
+We thank Keren Sharon, Mike Gladders, and Giulia Campitiello for helpful suggestions on features to include, and Will Hicks for help compiling `Image Marker` on an Intel based Mac.
 This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) under the Science Undergraduate Laboratory Internships (SULI) program.
 Work at Argonne National Lab is supported by UChicago Argonne LLC, Operator of Argonne National Laboratory (Argonne).
 Argonne, a U.S. Department of Energy Office of Science Laboratory, is operated under contract no. DE-AC02-06CH11357.
 We thank the SPT-3G collaboration for the use of the Sunyaev Zel'dovich detection contours displayed on the image in Figure \ref{fig:figure2}.